List of Green Lanterns: Starkadr

 Starkadr first appeared in Legends of the DC Universe #20 (September 1999).
 He is a hulking orange alien who is mortally wounded defending the planet Ungara from the forces of the Traitor.
 Though he succeeds in driving the Traitor from the planet, Starkadr dies and passes his ring to the Ungaran Abin Sur.
 He rises as an undead Black Lantern and fights the living Green Lanterns.

 Abin Sur

 Anya Savenlovich

 Anya Savenlovich first appeared in Green Lantern: The New Corps #1 (March 1999).
-She is a lieutenant colonel from Soviet Air Forces who was in suspended animation after participating in a space mission back in 1964.
+She is a lieutenant colonel from the Soviet Air Forces who was in suspended animation after participating in a space mission back in 1964.
 Kyle Rayner recruited her as a member of the New Corps in a bid to rebuild the Green Lantern Corps.
 However, finding his attempt was a failure, Kyle took Anya's ring.
 Aware that the Soviet Union no longer exists, Anya decides to stay in space to find a new purpose.